0xpr03/ts3-manager/README.md

 For compiled binaries see section "release"

+### Setup
+- start the bot for the first time
+- edit the config file
+- create a log4j2.xml in the root dir of the bot to override the log settings
+- restart the bot

 ### Notes
 This is only a backend, a visualization like the following for your statistics is up to you.